9+ Ways To Save Money While Being Sustainable

 4. Smarter Laundry Habits

-Fun Fact: According to the American Cleaning Institute, about 90% of the energy that a washing machine uses goes towards heating the water.
+Fun Fact: According to the American Cleaning Institute, about 90% of the energy that a washing machine uses goes towards heating water.
 And according to the Sierra Club, every household that switches to cold water washing could eliminate about 1,600 pounds of carbon dioxide a year!

 Even an everyday laundry routine can be a hidden cost to both your utility bills and the planet.
 However, with a few simple adjustments, you can yield big savings benefits from it.